 Rice pilaf in the Instant Pot is a tasty side dish for almost any meal.
 It’s fluffy and has a great texture.
 This rice pilaf recipe has turned into one of my favorite comfort food recipes.
 I just love rice done in the pressure cooker.

 If you are a fan of regular rice in the pressure cooker then you will absolutely love this Instant Pot Rice Pilaf recipe.
-The best part about it is it so easy.
+The best part about it is it so easy and delicious.
 Everybody loves side dishes that are simple to make.

 Once you start making this recipe regular white rice is going to take a backseat to this most of the time.
-Every grain is just infused with that buttery chicken flavor.
+Every grain infused with buttery chicken flavor.

 The orzo rice sized pasta makes it even better.
 Toast it all in butter and boom it’s well…I was going to say flavor town but that’s somebody else’s line.
 I’m just gonna say this rice is FANTASTIC!

 What is Rice Pilaf?